WL#4772: Improve building of classes that represent DML statements

 DML statements (ie SELECT, UPDATE, DELETE and INSERT statements, etc) are represented by objects from the Item class hierarchy and by st_select_lex and st_select_lex_unit objects.
-This WL will try to fix a problem regarding how these object hierarchies are built. st_select_lex and st_select_lex_unit objects are currently built top-down and not bottom-up.
+This WL fixes a problem regarding how these object hierarchies are built. st_select_lex and st_select_lex_unit objects are currently built top-down and not bottom-up.
 This is a major problem when simplifying our SQL parser, because we want it to use the parser's embedded stack and build data structures bottom-up.
-The worklog also incorporates the changes made in bug#14828360, ie removing the base class st_select_lex_node.
+The worklog also removes the base class st_select_lex_node.

 1. The LEX class The static st_select_lex and st_select_lex_unit objects contained in this class are replaced with pointers to such objects.
 Functions that generate select_lex objects and attach them to the LEX are added.
 2. The st_select_lex class.
 This class can be used to represent an SQL query specification object (a complete SELECT clause), a VALUES clause or a TABLE clause.
 The constructs are commonly referred to as query blocks (they may be regarded as the building blocks of a query expression.
 The class always refers to the tables involved in the clause.
 For a SELECT clause, it also lists the selected expressions, the WHERE clause, the HAVING clause, the GROUP BY and ORDER BY column lists, as well as other relevant information.
 For a TABLE clause, it represents the associated table and a "SELECT * " operation against the table.
 The class is currently not equipped to support a VALUES clause.
 3. The st_select_lex_unit class This class represents an SQL query expression, ie one or more query blocks (usually SELECT clauses).
 If there are more than one query block, they must be syntactically combined with UNION and UNION ALL clauses.
 A SELECT statement will always contain one query expression object (the top-level or outer-most query expression).
 In addition to this object, an SQL statement contains one st_select_lex_unit object per subquery.
 Note for QA: This is a clean refactoring that affects internal representation of DML statements.
 There is no new functionality and no result changes, possibly apart from some changed references inside plan descriptions.
 Each query has two more object allocations, so a tiny performance impact is expected, however it should be well below 1% of overall performance.
 Simple queries (e.g sysbench) should have the most visible performance impact (if any), and can be used to check for performance regressions.